-Cookie Decorating Materials: What You Actually Need to Start
+Cookie Decorating Tools & Materials: What You Actually Need to Start

-These are the materials you genuinely need in order to work with royal icing.
+These are the essential cookie decorating tools you genuinely need in order to begin working with royal icing.

 1. Piping Cones

-This is the primary tool used for working with icing.
-Without piping cones it is impossible to apply icing cleanly and precisely.
+Piping cones (also known as piping bags for cookie decorating) are one of the most important cookie decorating tools used when working with icing.
+Without them, it is almost impossible to apply icing cleanly and precisely.

-They are a consumable material, so it is not worth looking for substitutes.
+They are a consumable material, so it is not worth looking for complicated alternatives.
 It is best to start using them right away.

 2. Basic Set of Gel Food Colors